Top 5 This Week

 Nunavut Travel Guide 2026: Iqaluit, Baffin Island, and the Arctic Frontier

-Nunavut — “Our Land” in Inuktitut — is Canada’s youngest, largest, and most remote territory, a vast Arctic jurisdiction of 2.09 million km² created in 1999 as the outcome of the largest Indigenous land claim settlement in Canadian history.
-The territory encompasses nearly a fifth of Canada’s total landmass while supporting a population of just 40,000 people, the majority of them Inuit living in 25 communities accessible only by air or, in summer, by sea.
-Travel to Nunavut is not casual tourism — it requires planning, equipment, expense, and a genuine appetite for the extraordinary challenge and reward of experiencing one of the most remote and dramatically beautiful landscapes on earth.
-The rewards are commensurate with the effort: polar bear encounters on the sea ice of Hudson Bay, the calving glaciers and midnight sun of Baffin Island’s fjords, the deep silence of the High Arctic tundra where there are no roads, no trails, and no infrastructure beyond what the land itself offers, and the living Inuit culture that has inhabited this landscape for 4,000 years.
+Nunavut — “Our Land” in Inuktitut — is Canada’s youngest, largest, and most remote territory, a vast Arctic jurisdiction of 2.09 million km² created in 1999 from the largest Indigenous land claim settlement in Canadian history.
+It takes in nearly a fifth of Canada’s total landmass yet holds a population of roughly 41,000, the majority of them Inuit, spread across 25 communities reachable only by air or, in summer, by sea.
+This is not casual tourism.
+A trip here demands planning, the right equipment, and a real budget, and it rewards travellers willing to commit to one of the most remote landscapes on Earth.
+What you get in return is specific: polar bears on the Hudson Bay sea ice, the calving glaciers and high-Arctic midnight sun of northern Baffin Island’s fjords, the deep quiet of tundra with no roads or trails, and a living Inuit culture rooted in this land for 4,000 years.

 Iqaluit: The Arctic Capital

-Iqaluit (8,000 residents, on Baffin Island’s Frobisher Bay, 2,000km north of Ottawa) is Nunavut’s capital and its only city — a small but rapidly growing community that is simultaneously Nunavut’s governmental, commercial, and cultural hub.
-Founded as a US Air Force base during the Second World War (Frobisher Bay Air Base), Iqaluit became the administrative centre of the Eastern Arctic under federal territorial governance and was established as the capital of the new territory of Nunavut in 1999.
-The city’s character is an unusual mix: Inuit cultural identity (Inuktitut is the dominant language outside government offices; Inuit art galleries, the Nunatta Sunakkutaangit Museum, and the living practices of the community reflect a culture that has adapted to the 21st century without abandoning its relationship to the land), federal and territorial government infrastructure, and the transient population of consultants, government workers, and resource industry professionals that passes through any northern capital.
+Iqaluit (about 8,000 residents, on Baffin Island’s Frobisher Bay, 2,000km north of Ottawa) is Nunavut’s capital and its only city — small, fast-growing, and the territory’s governmental, commercial, and cultural hub all at once.
+It began in 1942 as a United States military air base (the Frobisher Bay Air Base), grew into the administrative centre of the Eastern Arctic under federal governance, and became the capital of the new territory of Nunavut in 1999.
+The character of the place is an unusual mix.
+Inuktitut is the dominant language outside government offices, and Inuit art galleries, the Nunatta Sunakkutaangit Museum, and everyday practice keep a culture that has adapted to the 21st century without losing its tie to the land.
+Layered over that are federal and territorial government infrastructure and the rotating cast of consultants, civil servants, and resource-industry workers who pass through any northern capital.

 • Nunatta Sunakkutaangit Museum: The territorial museum in Iqaluit’s Qikiqtani region houses an excellent collection of Inuit artifacts, tools, clothing, and art representing the Dorset and Thule cultures that preceded the contemporary Inuit and the living traditions of the Qikiqtani Inuit today